tonyputi/frame/README.md

 ## Casino Provider and environment switcher

-With the objective to acquire and redirect a casino provider in any dev environment, the frame project was created to help developers manage game provider configurations.
+With the objective to acquire and redirect a casino provider in any dev environment, the frame project was created to help developers manage location configurations.

-Providing a GUI is possible to control the game provider's access by the admin and identify what dev is using each provider.
+Providing a GUI is possible to control the location's access by the admin and identify what dev is using each provider.

 ## Features
 - Avoid SSH access
 - Automate Nginx config changes
 - Set a time limit to avoid forever redirects to dev machines
-- Automatic posting to slack informing the availability of the game provider
+- Automatic posting to slack informing the availability of the location
 - Queue system, allowing casino provider booking